 - The carrier must include the following point in the safety instruction” the passenger must remove the mask before using the plane’s oxygen masks in the event of an emergency” to ensure that the instructions are clear to the passenger.

 - Follow the instructions of the Ministry of Health regarding people coming from outside the Kingdom of Saudi Arabia.

 Procedures when a suspected case of COVID-19 is appearing on the plane

-- Identify passengers who show symptoms during the flight and are suspected of having Covid-19 when the patient suffers from: (high temperature 38 ° C or more, respiratory symptoms: such as coughing and difficulty breathing).
+- Identify passengers who show symptoms during the flight and are suspected of having COVID-19.

-- If a passenger appears ill, the following procedures must be applied:
+- If a passenger appears ill, the following procedures must be taken:

 - A passenger who has symptoms must be seated in a specific seat with two empty seats in each direction around his seat.

 - Assign a crew member to deal with suspected passengers during the flight.

 - contacting with sick passengers should be as short as possible.